dorkodu/sage/sage.md

 }
 ```

 Where `name` is an attribute that will yield a **string** value, while `age` will yield an **integer** value.
-And `id` is a flex-typed attribute, which means there is not any constraints.
+And `id` is a flex-typed attribute, which means it has no constraints.

 > Do not forget that **strict-types or any constraints are optional**.
-You don’t need to set a type constraint for each attribute you define.
+You do not need to set a type constraint for each attribute you define.
+Here we did not dictate anything for `id` attribute.

-Only attributes and acts which are declared on that entity type may validly be queried.
+Only attributes, acts and links which are declared on that entity type may validly be queried.

-For example, selecting all the attributes of a `Person` **:**
+For example, selecting all the attributes of a `Person` :

 ```json
 {